telerik/blazor-docs/components/grid/editing/inline.md

 In a similar fashion, the `Cancel` and `Delete` command buttons fire events on the grid to let you handle the data source operations.

+When validation is not satisfied, clicking the Save, Delete or Add buttons will not have effect, but you can still navigate between all fields in the row to complete editing.

 You can also cancel the events by setting the `IsCancelled` property of the event arguments to `true`.
 This lets you prevent the user from editing certain records, inserting or deleting items, based on your application logic.

 To enable Inline editing in the grid, set its `EditMode` property to `Telerik.Blazor.GridEditMode.Inline`, then handle the CRUD events as shown in the example below.